 Rewiring includes exploring new interests, and there’s real benefit to include activities that enable us to make, create and build.
 When we make things we create a perfect symphony between our mind and our hands, keeping our brains healthy and promoting psychological well-being.
-And, above all, it’s downright fun and can be relaxing, when we don’t take it too seriously!
+And, above all, it’s downright fun and can be relaxing, which we could all use right now to stay resilient.

 Sometimes you want to try a new craft or hobby without making a huge investment in supplies.
 Dabbling, if you will.
 I learned the hard way when I signed up for an oil painting class with great enthusiasm, making sure I purchased every item on the supply list.
 Over $300 later, I was ready for class.
 After six weeks, my colorful beach umbrella looked like a blob, my instructor started getting impatient, and I just wasn’t having fun.
 I may have come from a family of painting artists, but the apple didn’t fall close to the tree.
 It rolled and rolled away.

 I knew I wasn’t alone in my desire to experiment and discover.
 There’s a whole world out there of crafts, hobbies and arts.
 It’s just a matter of finding one that gets you excited and inspired.
 Here are five kits and resources that offer an awesome place to start.

 “When we make things we create a perfect symphony between our mind and our hands, keeping our brains healthy and promoting psychological well-being.”

 I remember my first embroidery.
 My mother guided me and I gave it to my grandparents for Christmas.
 I made it with a scrap of red fabric and I stitched a pot of flowers and a very prominent bumble bee.
 They hung it on their wall and I was so proud.

 Embroidery is the craft of decorating fabric using a needle to apply thread or yarn.
 And, no, guys, it’s not just for women.
 Embroidery artists, like Richard Saja and Jordan Nassar, provide inspiring examples that break down this misconception.